rishabh-vasudevan/hey-rodney-test/README.md

-# Instructions to train the wake word model and run it
+# Instructions to train the wake word model

 ## Run the training with Docker